DualEarth/DualEarth.github.io/README.md

-# earthsim.github.io
+# DualEarth.github.io
-Homepage for Jonathan M. Frame's lab at University of Alabama
+Homepage for Jonathan M. Frame's lab at University of Alabama - The Dynamic Earth Simulation Laboratory.
+Our mission is to simulation Earth's dynamic processes for two distinct, but overlapping objectives: 1) as a mechanism to learn about the world around us, and 2) as a utility for making predictions of real future scenarios (forecasts) and hypothetical scenarios that can inform actions.